Federal Correctional Institution, Seagoville: Facility

 The prison facility is located on an 830 acre tract.
 Built for $1.8 million, it occupies a portion of the acreage.
 In World War II single detainees occupied dormitories while couples resided in "Victory Huts", prefabricated one room buildings with measurements of 18 sqft each.

 Notable incidents

 On November 8, 2012, 27-year-old John Hall, an inmate at FCI Seagoville, pleaded guilty to violating the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act for assaulting a fellow inmate whom he believed to be gay.
-Hall admitted that on December 20, 2011, he repeatedly punched and kicked the victim, whom the Department of Justice did not identify, while calling the victim homosexual slurs.
+Hall admitted that on December 20, 2011, he repeatedly punched and kicked the victim, whom the Department of Justice did not identify, while calling the victim homophobic slurs.
 The victim sustained multiple lacerations to his face and fractured teeth as a result of Hall's unprovoked attack.
 On March 14, 2013, Hall was sentenced to an additional 71 months in prison for the attack, which is to be served consecutively.